awslabs/aws-sdk-swift/reference/0.x/AWSMWAA/MwaaClientProtocol.md

 # MwaaClientProtocol

-<fullname>Amazon Managed Workflows for Apache Airflow</fullname>
-This section contains the Amazon Managed Workflows for Apache Airflow (MWAA) API reference documentation.
-For more information, see <a href="https:​//docs.aws.amazon.com/mwaa/latest/userguide/what-is-mwaa.html">What Is Amazon MWAA?.
+Amazon Managed Workflows for Apache Airflow This section contains the Amazon Managed Workflows for Apache Airflow (MWAA) API reference documentation.
+For more information, see [What Is Amazon MWAA?](https://docs.aws.amazon.com/mwaa/latest/userguide/what-is-mwaa.html).

 ``` swift
 public protocol MwaaClientProtocol